Improvisation and Contemporary Styles for Bowed String Players

 Related Videos: “Anatomy of a Groove” Playlist

-Creative Strings is a non-profit cultural organization with a mission to support and transform music education through outreach, summer conference, and online curriculum.
+Creative Strings is a non-profit organization with a mission to support music education through outreach, summer conference, and online curriculum.